Lowest Phone Price vs Total Cost: Which Mobile Plan Is Cheaper in Singapore?

 No. SIM Only plans have lower monthly fees, but contract plans can be cheaper overall when device discounts and promotions are included.

-What is the cheapest way to get a new phone in Singapore?
+What is the best way to get a new phone in Singapore?

 Should I buy a phone upfront or with a plan?